 The Kanban method originated in Japan in the late 1940s.
 It was pioneered by Toyota as a way of streamlining production processes through continuous delivery.
 Their goal was to implement a ‘just-in-time’ approach to delivery.
 This approach enabled Toyota to maximize throughput on the production line and deliver cars faster.

 The term ‘Kanban’ means ‘visual signal’ or ‘visual card’ in Japanese.
-Toyota workers would use cards to signal completion of one activity and the ability to start the next activity.
+Toyota workers would use cards to signal the completion of one activity and the ability to start the next activity.
 All of the cards were displayed on a board to indicate the current stage of each activity, and whether or not new activities could commence.